HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

       * expression = "Condition.where(subject.reference = 'Patient/' + Id).where(code.coding.system = 'http://snomed.info/sct' and code.coding.code = '73211009').exists()"
 ```

 In some cases, the conditionality can require resources to be asserted; an example is the case of "Female, of Child-bearing Potential"; a determination of the Patient sexual characteristics is accessible via the `Patient` resource, whereas the child-bearing potential for a female can be dependent on a number of factors reflected in a number of possible resources (eg infertility, surgical sterilisation).
-In Case Report Forms, these are handled by a declaration made by the site staff based on medical records (which may or may not be electronic)
+In Case Report Forms, these are handled by a declaration made by the site staff based on medical records (which may or may not be electronic).

+The scheduling layer will need to provide the framework for collecting user input through a Questionnaire or similar to satisfy the requirements for the conditional activity (eg by asserting that the patient has been evaluated for child-bearing potential, and recording the outcome).

 It is also necessary to plan for events occurring in the conduct of a study, examples being:
 * Patient study discontinuation/withdrawal